micz/wp-art-gallery/readme.txt

 == Screenshots ==

-1. The gallery in action, see it live here: http://micz.it/... .
+1. The gallery in action, see it live here: http://micz.it/wordpress-plugin-art-gallery/gallery-example/ .
 2. Plugin settings page.

 == Changelog ==

+= 1.0 =
+First release.

+== Upgrade Notice ==

 = 1.0 =
 First release.